IBUNHABIBU/GRID-FRAMEWORK/README.md

 # GRID-FRAMEWORK
-## The project to design custome made Grid based framework
+## The project to design custom made Grid based framework
 using
 * SASS
  #I used to clone the